Konstantin-Zhirnov/ci-cd/README.md

 This React application is a set of implemented functionality written in TypeScript and using the Material-UI library.
-CI/CD is carried out through the application of: github.com and netlify.com
+During the development of this application, an architectural methodology was used for the design of frontend applications - Feature-Sliced Design (FSD).
+CI/CD is carried out through the application of: github.com and vercel.com

 # Posts page: